 The charging process:

-The lithium-cobalt-oxide is a very crucial component in the lithium-ion battery as it can easily get back to cobalt, lithium ions, and electrons while charging the battery.
+The lithium-cobalt-oxide is a very crucial component in the lithium-ion battery as it can easily get back to cobalt, lithium ions, and electrons while charging.
 As we connect the battery to a charger, the reverse process happens.

 It pulls the electron from the cathode and pushes it to the anode.
 It then combines back and returns to the lithium-doped-graphite.
 When the anode recovers all the ions and electrons released during the discharge phase, the battery reaches its full charge.
 Read more.